 How is Your Child’s Mental Health?

-Your Child’s Mental Health is Important!
+Mental Health for Children is Important!

 As a mom and a family counselor, I knew that we had to keep our family running as normal as possible.
 We try to keep bedtimes at the same time, mealtimes at regular times, and our schooling has moved on as normal as well.
 I have also spent extra time with him playing games, reading, walking, and just playing with him.
 But it wasn’t enough.

-He has been really great during this difficult time.
+He has been really great during this difficult time with the coronavirus.
 He understands that he can’t go anywhere or play with his friends.
 But does he really understand why?
 I am guessing no. He is lonely and he doesn’t know how to solve that problem.
 He doesn’t have siblings near his age to play with.
 He gets to play Minecraft with his adult siblings sometimes in the evenings, but they have their own lives and only one is in our home temporarily, so he’s lonely.
 He gets to have a conversation with the next-door neighbors and their kids, but he can’t play with them, (lonely).
 That is a lot for an 8-year-old to process and I completely missed this.

-How to Support Your Child’s Mental Health
+How to Nurture a Child’s Mental Health

 Our children are lonely for their friends and regular play, and sadly it took me a while to realize it.
 Are your children lonely?
 Do they cry out of the blue or get easily angry?
 Are they withdrawn and have no desire to do things they enjoy?
 Are they clingy for attention or overly fearful?
 Or is your child needing alone time, because there is just too much family around?
-If you answered yes to any of these then your child’s mental health needs to be a concern.
+If you answered yes to any of these then how to nurture your child’s mental health needs to be a concern.

-So what can you do?
+The big parenting question is, what can you do?
 I had to think about this.
 For our family, we will continue to let him talk to his siblings over the phone or through Zoom.
 I keep him updated on how his friends are doing and will try to schedule some FaceTime with them.
 I will spend extra quality time with him.
 We also got him a pet, a very cute hamster that he can talk to and play with.
 Hopefully having something furry and cute to hang out with will help his loneliness and strengthen his mental health.
 The delight on his face when he got his furry little friend was truly priceless.

 For many families, loneliness may not be a problem.
 There are siblings to play with and /or have pets already then children have someone to play and talk with.
 However, for families where there is always someone around, just make sure each child has their own private space to go to if they need it.